DARPA and the US Air Force have completed a flight test of its Hypersonic Air-breathing Weapon Concept last month.

-The Hypersonic Air-breathing Weapon Concept (HAWC) last week, which has been built by Raytheon was released from an aircraft seconds before its Northrop Grumman scramjet (supersonic combustion ramjet) engine operated.
+The Hypersonic Air-breathing Weapon Concept (HAWC) has been built by Raytheon.
+It was released from an aircraft last week, seconds before its Northrop Grumman scramjet engine operated.
 The engine compressed incoming air mixed with its hydrocarbon fuel and began igniting that fast-moving airflow mixture, propelling the cruiser at a speed greater than Mach 5.

 The HAWC vehicle operates best in an oxygen-rich atmosphere, where speed and manoeuvrability make it difficult to detect in a timely way.
 It could strike targets much more quickly than subsonic missiles and has significant kinetic energy even without high explosives.